eyereasoner/eye/plato/README.md

 - conclusion can be a conjunction
 - conclusion can be `false` to blow an inference fuse
 - conclusion can be `true` to pose a query
-- conclusion can not be any other built-in
 - conclusion-only variables are existentials
 - generating proofs using `step/3` proof steps
 - avoiding loops that could occur with top-down reasoning